-Our goal is to make PLOS Biology and PLOS Medicine truly open to read and open to publish for authors from every career stage, geographic location and funding background.
+Our goal is to make PLOS Biology, PLOS Medicine, and PLOS Sustainability and Transformation truly open to read and open to publish for authors from every career stage, geographic location and funding background.
 Institutional support broadens authors’ choices.
 Authors from Research4Life countries are also automatically covered.

 Frees authors from administering the fee process

 Institutions guarantee funding for their authors’ future publications by joining our journal communities.
 That way, the next time your work is accepted there will be no publication fees.
 You’ll only need to list your affiliation.